High Resolution and High-Speed Live Optical Flow Velocimetry: Synthetic image generation

 \paragraph{Absolute displacement error (Rankine and HIT).} The pointwise absolute displacement error is

-where subscripts “th” and “OFV” denote the theoretical and estimated displacement components, respectively.
+where subscripts “th” and “OFV” denote respectively the``theoretical" and the components of the displacement estimated by OFV.
 This metric is reported directly and via spatial averages (e.g., $\langle Err \rangle_{x,y}$) as appropriate.

-\paragraph{Rankine profile–unfolding metric.} For the Rankine vortex, we compare one-pixel velocity-magnitude profiles across the core by rotating the velocity field and aggregating profiles over angle (Fig.~\ref{fig:rankine_stretch}).
-The procedure is: (i) define a region of interest (ROI) centered on the vortex; (ii) extract a one-pixel profile of $U(x,y)=\sqrt{u^2+v^2}$ along the mid-height ($y=Y/2$) and store it in an array $R$; (iii) rotate the ROI by an angle $\Delta\theta$ chosen such that the arc length at radius $r$ corresponds to approximately one-pixel shift ($r\,\Delta\theta \approx 1$~px); (iv) extract the new mid-height profile and append it to $R$; (v) repeat steps (iii)–(iv) until a total rotation of $180^{\circ}$ is covered (Fig.~\ref{fig:rankine_stretch}a–b).
-Applying this to both the theoretical and the OFV fields produces $R_{\text{th}}$ and $R_{\text{OFV}}$.
-We define a scalar discrepancy
+\paragraph{Rankine profile–unfolding metric.} For the Rankine vortex, we compare one-pixel displacement-magnitude profiles across the core by rotating the displacement field and aggregating profiles over angle (Fig.~\ref{fig:rankine_stretch}).
+The procedure is the following: (i) define a region of interest (ROI) centered on the vortex; (ii) extract a one-pixel profile of $U(x,y)=\sqrt{u^2+v^2}$ along the mid-height ($y=Y/2$) and store it in an array $R$; (iii) rotate the ROI by an angle $\Delta\theta$ chosen such that the arc length at radius $r$ corresponds to approximately one-pixel shift ($r\,\Delta\theta \approx 1$~px); (iv) extract the new mid-height profile and append it to $R$; (v) repeat steps (iii)–(iv) until a total rotation of $180^{\circ}$ is covered (Fig.~\ref{fig:rankine_stretch}a–b).
+Applying this procedure to both the theoretical and the OFV fields produces $R_{\text{th}}$ and $R_{\text{OFV}}$.
+It is then possible to obtain the mean radial displacement profiles for each configuration.
+Fig.~\ref{fig:profile_comparison_rank} shows the mean displacement profile computed by OFV with a given set of parameter (corresponding to Fig.~\ref{fig:rankine_stretch}c--d), compared to the theoretical profile.
+In this case, the OF computation recovers accurately the displacement amplitude and gradient.